khendersonwood/OUSD_AfricanAmericanStudents/README.md

 To compare levels of absenteeism in California amongst races and ethnicities, I combined the data from the California Department Education from the 2017-2020  to one spreadsheet.
 Once I combined data from the 2017-2018 school year through the 2019-2020 school yea, I plotted the rates of overall chornic absenteeism by race and ethnicity on a line graph.

+ ### Historic Rates of Overall  Chronic Absenteeism Rates in California by Race and Ethnicity
 ![CA_RatesofAbsenteeism](https://user-images.githubusercontent.com/99926470/167149058-9af47a53-7fb6-4e2e-b3ce-b07cdf2fe31b.jpg)

+On average students who were White, Asian, Filipino or two or more races  had minimal increases, or even a slight decrease, in chronic absenteeism.
+In contrast, students who were Black, Hispanic, Latino, American Indian, Alaska Native and Pacific Islander have seen an increase in absenteeism.

+I then calculated the percent change from the 2017-2018 school year to the 2019-2020 school year to see if groups had an increase or decrease in absenteeism.
+Further, I wanted to see if there were particular groups that had changed that were more stark or drastic than others.